andersonfrailey/blackjack/docs/data.md

 * `end_bankroll`: the player's bankroll at the end of the round
 * `from_split`: boolean indicator for whether or not the hand comes after the player split their starting hand
+* `double_down`: boolean indicator for whether or not the player doubled down on the hand
 * `hand_id`: unique ID for the hand
 * `insurance`: boolean indicator for whether or not the player took insurance
 * `num_cards`: total number of cards in a player's hand at the end of the round